 Please add the following before initializing the Branch session:

-Please call the following line right after you initialize Branch in your Application’s #onCreate or Activity’s #onCreate (and before you call initSession):
+Please call the following line right after you instantiate Branch in your Application’s #onCreate or Activity’s #onCreate (and before you call initSession):

 Optional Parameter - User ID¶